dorakemon/did-hack-2023_winter/README.md

 ### Frontend Development

-echnology Stack
+**Wallet Application**

-Our wallet application, serving as the user interface for lab members, is developed using React and TypeScript.
-This combination provides a robust and scalable frontend, ensuring a responsive and user-friendly experience.
+It is serving as the user interface for lab members.

-User Interface: The app facilitates easy selection of verifiable credentials (VCs) and QR code scanning, designed with intuitive navigation and clear visual cues to enhance user interaction.
+- ReactJS
+- Web5.js
+- @dorakemon/jsonld-proofs

+**Verifier Application**

+This application is deployed on Raspberry Pi 4

+- electron
+- ReactJS
+- Web5.js
+- @dorakemon/jsonld-proofs

 ### Backend Development

-Selective Disclosure with BBS+ Signature: For backend processing, we've implemented the BBS+ signature scheme.
+**Selective Disclosure with BBS+ Signature**

+For backend processing, we've implemented the BBS+ signature scheme.
 This advanced cryptographic protocol enables the selective disclosure of VC attributes, allowing lab members to share only the necessary information while keeping other personal details private.

-Proof System Using Elliptic Curve ElGamal: To generate Zero-Knowledge Proofs (ZKP), we utilize the Elliptic Curve ElGamal encryption scheme.
-This system enhances the security of our proofs, ensuring that verification can occur without revealing the underlying data.
+**Proof System Using Elliptic Curve ElGamal**

+To generate Zero-Knowledge Proofs (ZKP) for verifiable encryption of `uid`, we utilize the Elliptic Curve ElGamal encryption scheme on BLD12-381 curve.

 ### Decentralized Web Nodes (DWN) Integration

+**VC Transmission via DWN**

-VC Transmission via DWN: Our system employs DWNs to securely transmit the prover's VC to the verifier.
+Our system employs DWNs to securely transmit the prover's VC to the verifier.
 This decentralized approach not only enhances security but also ensures efficient and reliable data transfer.

-Synchronization with Local Verifier Nodes: Upon reaching the verifier's node, the VC is synchronized with the local verifier’s node.
+**Synchronization with Local Verifier Nodes**

+Upon reaching the verifier's node, the VC is synchronized with the local verifier’s node.
 This process ensures that the verifier has the most up-to-date and accurate data for verification.

 ### Hardware Integration and Access Control

 Raspberry Pi as Verifier: In our setup, we use Raspberry Pi as the verifier hardware.
 It's responsible for receiving and verifying the VC presented by the lab member.

 Python Script for Door Activation: Once the VC is verified, a Python script is executed on the Raspberry Pi, which activates the lab’s door unlocking system.
 This script is a crucial component, as it translates successful digital verification into physical access control, opening the door for authorized individuals.

 ## Tech Resources we created